 Some of the most popular sites that operate in this way include:

 3) Book Casa Particulares Online by Making a Deposit:

 There are a few sites that you can book casas directly online.
 You’ll tend to pay a bit more for this convenience.
 Whether they call it a “deposit,” “booking fee,” or something else, each of these companies will take a cut to conduct the transaction.
 You’ll still pay the casa owner directly when you arrive.

 Yet the ease and simplicity may be worth it.
-Additionally the search functionalities on these sites are nice, which can be very helpful to finding your perfect place.
+Additionally, the search functionalities on these sites are nice, which can be very helpful in finding your perfect place.

 - Hostelsclub: “Hostel” by name only, for Cuba this site offers tons of casas you can book online and some good search functionality too.